There are no events in the calendar at the moment

 In a compilation of results from two years’ use of Zenicor-EKG at Skaraborg Hospital in Skövde, it was investigated how many atrial fibrillations had been detected using Zenicor-EKG compared to Holter-EKG in stroke patients.
 It was then confirmed that Zenicor-EKG detected four times as many patients with previously undiagnosed atrial fibrillation.

-Improving screening for silent atrial fibrillation after ischemic stroke (Propp-Stopp)
+Improving screening for silent atrial fibrillation after ischaemic stroke (Propp-Stopp)

 Sobocinski Doliwa P., Rooth Änggårdh E., Frykman Kull V., von Arbin M., Wallén H. & Rosenqvist M.